Pocke01/homeassistant-solamagic/README.md

 - Protocol analysis based on Bluetooth sniffing of the X-Heatlink app
 - Inspired by reverse engineering work on similar BLE devices
-- Big thanks to ChatGPT and Claude.ai for my endless questions and sugenstions :)
+- Big thanks to ChatGPT and Claude.ai for putting up with my endless questions and sugenstions :)

 ## Disclaimer

-I do not know python or how the bluethoot protocol works.
+I do not know python or how the Bluetooth protocol works.
 But i know how to solve problems :)

 ## License